hansemannn/ti.onepassword/README.md

 # Ti.OnePassword

-Support for the AgileBits [1Password App Extention](https://github.com/AgileBits/onepassword-app-extension) in Titanium Mobile to open 1Password in order to select user credentials.
+Support for the AgileBits [1Password App Extention](https://github.com/AgileBits/onepassword-app-extension) in Titanium Mobile to open 1Password for selecting credentials.

 Features
 ---------------